karuppaiah/enso-portable/readme.md

 ####Additional functionality not found in the original Enso

-* Ability to restart using a tray menu item or the `enso restart' command
+* Ability to restart using a tray menu item or the `enso restart` command (GChristensen)
+* Ability to enter all standard symbols in quasimode (thdoan)
+* Ability to enter numbers and symbols using the keypad (thdoan)

 ####Additional Commands